Richard Theodore Greener: University of South Carolina

-In October 1873, Greener accepted the professorship of mental and moral philosophy at the University of South Carolina, where he was the university's first African-American faculty member.
+In 1873, Greener was recruited to join the faculty at the University of South Carolina (USC), where he was the university's first black professor.
+He is credited with being the only black professor at a southern university during the Reconstruction era.
+As a USC professor, he taught Greek, Latin, law, and philosophy courses.

+In 1874, he was USC's "Public Day" commencement speaker.
+His speech, "Charles Sumner, the Idealist, Statesman and Scholar", was a posthumous tribute to his friend, Senator Charles Sumner (MA) (1811 – 1874), and was later published as a paper.
-He also served as a librarian there helping to "reorganize and catalog the library's holdings which were in disarray after the Civil War" and wrote a monograph on the rare books of the library.
-His responsibilities included assisting in the departments of Latin and Greek and teaching classes in International Law and the Constitution of the United States.

-In 1875, Greener became the first African American to be elected a member of the American Philological Association, the primary academic society for classical studies in North America.
+At USC, Greener also served as a university librarian, helping to "reorganize and catalog the library's holdings which were in disarray after the Civil War" and wrote a monograph on the rare books of the library.
+In 1875, Greener became the first black elected member of the American Philological Association (APA), the primary academic society for classical studies in North America.
+In 1876, his paper, “The Library of the University of South Carolina: Its Rare and Curious Books,” was accepted for presentation.

+While on the USC faculty, he enrolled at the University of South Carolina Law School.
+He graduated from the law school in 1876, and was admitted to practice law in the Supreme Court of South Carolina on December 20, 1876.
+He remained on the USC faculty until 1877, when the university was closed by Wade Hampton III during the post-Reconstruction era in South Carolina.

 Howard Law School

-Greener graduated from the law school at the University of South Carolina and was admitted to practice in the Supreme Court of South Carolina on December 20, 1876.

-In June 1877, following the end of Reconstruction in South Carolina, the university was closed by Wade Hampton III.
 Greener moved to Washington and was admitted to the Bar of the District of Columbia on April 14, 1877.

+In September 1877, he presented his position paper in open forum at a Congress of the American Social Science Association held at Saratoga Springs, New York.

 He took a position as a professor at Howard University Law School and served as dean from 1878 to 1880, succeeding John H. Cooke.

 He also worked on a number of famous legal cases.
-He was associate counsel of Jeremiah M. Wilson in the defense of Samuel L. Perry and of Martin I. Townsend in the defense of Johnson Chesnut Whittaker in a court of inquiry in April and May 1880 where Towsend and Greener successfully gained Whittaker release and the granting of a court-martial.
-Greener assisted Daniel Henry Chamberlain in Whittaker's defense during the court-martial.
+He was associate counsel of Jeremiah M. Wilson in the defense of Samuel L. Perry in April 1880.
+He was associate counsel for Martin I. Townsend in the defense of Johnson Chesnut Whittaker in May 1880.
+He assisted Daniel Henry Chamberlain in Whittaker's defense in a subsequent trial.